-Replaces HIS 111 Fall 2003-Summer 2006; Replaces HIS 111 World Civilization I: GT-HI1 Spring 2006-Fall 2010 including description and competencies changes; Summer 2022 Course Numbering Change; Also, CCCOnline
+Replaces HIS 111 Fall 2003-Summer 2006; Replaces HIS 111 World Civilization I: GT-HI1 Spring 2006-Fall 2010 including

 HIS 1120 - The World: 1500-Present: GT-HI1 (3) Previously HIS 112

 Explores trends within events, peoples, groups, ideas, and institutions in World History since 1500 as well as on common cultural trends.
 This course focuses on developing, practicing, and strengthening skills historians use while constructing knowledge and studying a diverse set of narratives through the perspectives such as gender, class, religion, and ethnicity.